 What is the Best Time to Plant Grass Seed?

 Warm-season grass would require sowing in spring or summer when the weather is warm.
 On the other hand, cold-season grass can be sowed throughout the fall.

-The southern state, such as Texas, is ideal for warm-season grass, which is best sown in April, May, and June.
+Southern states like Texas are ideal for warm-season grass, best sown in April, May, and June.

 Here is a table of grass seeds to plant in spring, summer, and fall.

 |Season||Ideal Temperature||Grass Variety|

 |Spring||65°F to 70°F (18-21°C)||Bermudagrass, Zoysia grass, Bahiagrass, Centipede grass, and Switchgrass

 |Summer||80°F to 95°F (26-35°C)||Lawngrass, Scutch grass, St. Augutne grass, Cynodon, , Crown grass, Buffalo grass, Eremochioa ophiuroides, and panicgrass.|

 |Fall||60°F to 70°F (15-21°C)||Fescues, tall fescue, kentucky bluegrass, perennial ryegrass, and agrostis stolonifera|